top of page

 Four-year-old won’t get ready for bed

 A parent told me recently, “When I tell my four-year-old daughter to get dressed for bed she doesn’t do it.
 I punish her by not reading her a bedtime story or by making her go to bed earlier.
 This only causes her to start screaming.
-The next day she still won’t get dressed for bed again.
-This keeps happening and I’m tired of it.
+The next day, she still won’t get dressed for bed again.
+This keeps happening, and I’m tired of it.
 Nothing works.”

 My advice to the mother was, “Tell your daughter to get dressed for bed.
 Give her a time limit, such as, ‘In five minutes.’
-Do not repeat the instruction or engage in debate.
+Do not repeat the instructions or engage in debate.
 If she isn’t ready for bed by the limit, stand behind her and hold each of her hands with yours.
 Move them as if she were a puppet.
 Get her dressed for bed using her own hands.
 She will likely become distraught.
 At some point, let her go and see if she’ll finish getting ready on her own.
 It may be helpful to tell her, 'Mommy's helping you because you're having trouble getting ready for bed on your own.'
 Repeat the process the next night if necessary.
-She will get ready for bed properly as soon as she believes you are serious.
+She will get ready for bed properly when she believes you are serious.

 No arguing, no debating, just the loss of freedom to dress herself until she does it on her own.